zmeeks/fancy_calculator_project/README.md

 to be that natural log can not handle negative numbers and zero.
 Further programming time would be required to patch this bug.

+#to use:
+type “make”, followed by “make run”

 * * * * * * * * * * * * * *
 Future Additions and Fixes: